Using the sample scripts

 If you wish to change the playback rate you can do that by pressing the "2" key for double speed, or "1" key for normal playback.

-If you would like to write all of you frames to the TIFF format you can run our write_to_tiff_frames.py
+If you would like to write a single file frames to the TIFF format you can run our write_to_tiff_frames.py sample.

 To do so please run: